Discover Tennessee History this Fall

 Bicentennial Capitol Mall State Park stands as a monument to more than 200 years of Tennessee history.
 Located in the heart of downtown Nashville, this park is a great place for children, school groups and adults of all ages to learn about the battles, the heroes and the places that make Tennessee unique.

-Come out to the park on October 14-15 for the 13th Annual Tennessee History Festival.
-Tennessee history comes to life at this event as historians offer demonstrations, re-enactments and other interpretive programs.
+Come out to the park on October 20-21 for the annual Tennessee History Festival.
+For the final year, Tennessee history will come to life at this event as historians offer demonstrations, re-enactments and other interpretive programs.

-On October 7-9, the park is hosting their largest event of the year – the Knap-In.
+On October 20-22, the park is hosting a Flint Knapping and Primitive Skills Festival.
 Visitors will learn the art of “knapping” – shaping flint or other stone to create tools, weapons and building materials.
-The park will also host educational sessions to discuss prehistoric life, primitive technology and archaeology.
-(Photo: Tre Andre)
+The event will also include demonstrations and hands-on activities centered around bow building, atlatl throwing, blowguns and darts, and primitive fire making.

 Fort Loudoun State Historic Park